Loading dock plate installation and maintenance

 - Sufficient anchors for loading dock plates: Putting a loading dock plate or board into place should be done carefully, and personnel must have access to equipment to prevent the assets from sliding while people or forklifts are moving across them.

-Maintenance and repair for loading dock plates
+Installation, maintenance and repair for loading dock plates

 Your loading dock area is at its best when protected by a comprehensive, proactive maintenance strategy.
 By incorporating the findings of regular surveys, you can ensure assets are being treated with sufficient attention and care to keep it in top condition.